vilisimo/tasks/README.md

 # About
-This is a simple program to allow to compile todo lists.
+This is a simple command line tool to enable creating keeping track of tasks that need to be done.

+# But why
+Mainly to gain, improve and solidify knowledge about:
+* Java (8/9)
+* SQL
+* HSQLDB
+* JDBC
+* Liquibase
+* Log4j2
+* Maven
+* Commons CLI

+If something useful comes out of it, all the better for it.